Resilience - an ability to recover from or adjust easily to misfortune or change. (2020 Merriam-Webster, Inc.)

 The likelihood of a quick business turnaround and rebound in the economy is becoming less and less likely.
 We are just beginning to get a feel for what the new normal might be like; and the impact on our markets and businesses is still largely unknown.

 In times of turmoil I find that leaders tend to be overly optimistic and do not react quickly enough to changes.
-At TBM we are basing our actions on the reality of the day, judging the impact of any new information on our existing scenario plans, and staying resilient in our mindset and as an organization.
+At TBM we are base our Crisis Management, Resilience and Change actions on the reality of the day, judging the impact of any new information on our existing scenario plans, and staying resilient in our mindset and as an organization.

 Our people and our clients remain our overriding focus.
 Everyone is anxious and struggling to manage new sanitization routines, either increased work hours or layoffs, caring for elderly parents and home schooling their children.